mvolkmann/blog/src/swift/swift-ui.md

 automatically switches between black for light mode and white for dark mode.
 This is the default `foregroundColor` of `Text` views.

+SwiftUI uses the following color terminology:

+- Accent Color

+  This is the primary theme color of controls in an app such as `Button` and `TextField`.
+  It is typically be specified by setting `AccentColor` in `Assets.xcassets`.
+  This is preferred over calling the `accentColor` view modifier in code.
+  Different colors can be specified for light and dark mode.
+  Controls use the accent color for their default tint color.

+  Accent color is not automatically applied to text-based views like `Text` and `Label`.
+  To apply the accent color to text-based views, call `.foregroundColor(.accentColor)` on them.

+- Tint

+  This overrides the default accent color of controls.
+  It is not applied to text-based views.
+  It is set by calling the `tint` view modifier on a specific view.
+  User preferences cannot override this.

+- Foreground Color

+  This takes precedence over both the tint and accent color of a view.
+  It is typically only applied to text-based views.
+  To set it, call the `foregroundColor` view modifier on a specific view.

 There are several ways to switch between light and dark mode in the simulator.

 1. Press cmd-shift-a (easiest).